Feline hyperthyroidism at a glance

-First described in 1979, hyperthyroidism has become the most common endocrine disorder in cats.
+Hyperthyroidism was first described in 1979 and is now the most common endocrine disorder in cats.
 So why has this happened?

-No specific breeds are prone to feline hyperthyroidism, although one research paper noted that Siamese and Himalayan cats are at a slightly lower risk of developing the disease (Kass, P.H. et al., 1999).
-It affects older cats 8-10 years plus most often with up to 10% of senior cats will develop hyperthyroidism.
-There is no sex predilection.
+No specific breeds are prone to feline hyperthyroidism, although one research paper noted that Siamese and Himalayan cats are at a slightly lower risk of developing the disease.

 Canned cat food

-There has been research which points towards a link between the consumption of canned food and hyperthyroidism in cats, especially fish or liver flavoured varieties.
-(Martin, K.M et al., 2000).
+There has been research that points towards a link between the consumption of canned food and hyperthyroidism in cats, especially fish or liver flavoured varieties.
 BPA (bisphenol A) is a chemical used to line pet food cans to stop erosion and is a known endocrine disrupter, meaning it interferes with hormone systems.
 A large number of plastic products also contain BPA.

-PBDE’s are flame retardants which are known endocrine disrupter, which are found in many household products including furniture and electronic goods as well as in large fish.
+PBDEs are flame retardants that are known endocrine disrupters, which are found in many household products including furniture and electronic goods as well as in large fish.

 Lack of iodine supplementation in certain brands of cat food, but different reports suggest over-supplementation of iodine is the cause, exposure to well water, exposure to gas fireplaces, cat litter and frequent carpet cleaning.
 (Edinboro C.H. et al., 2004 and 2010).
 The general opinion is that it is likely several contributing factors that lead to hyperthyroidism.

 Update December 2016.
-A study in the American Chemical Society’s Environmental Science and Technology journal points fish flavoured food being responsible for exposing cats to PBDE’s and PCB’s.
-You can read more about this here.
+A study in the American Chemical Society’s Environmental Science and Technology journal points to fish flavoured food being responsible for exposing cats to PBDEs and PCBs.

 - Avoid plastic food bowls and storage containers for pet food and water.